r7kamura/xrc/README.md

   room_jid: "bar@example.com", # optional
 )

-# Registers a callback called when client received a new message from server.
+# Registers a callback called when client received a message with body.
-client.on_message do |element|
+client.on_message do |message|
-  puts "Received message: #{element}" end
+  puts "Received message: #{message.body}" end

+# Registers a callback called when client received a message with subject.
+client.on_subject do |message|
+  puts "Received subject: #{message.subject}" end

 # Registers a callback called when client received a new XML element from server.